Deptford Power Station

 Three distinct coal-fired power stations were built at Deptford on the south bank of the River Thames, the first of which is regarded as the first central high-voltage power station in the world.
+The stations reached peak output in the 1950s, but then declined, finally closing in 1972.

 History

 Deptford East (Low Pressure)

 One of the first premises in London to be supplied with electricity was the Grosvenor Gallery in Bond Street.
 It was the brainchild of the Earl of Crawford, who had been inspired in 1881 by the International Exposition of Electricity in Paris.
 A power plant was duly built at the Grosvenor Gallery.
 It was designed to supply just lighting for the gallery but it was soon extended to supply nearby shops and residences and a larger power plant was opened in 1884.
-With the prospect of expanding still further, the London Electric Supply Corporation was formed (LESCo).
+With the prospect of expanding still further, the London Electric Supply Corporation was formed (LESCo) in 1887.
 Principal shareholders were the Earl of Crawford, his friend Sir Coutts Lindsay and Sir Coutts’ brother, Lord Wantage.

 There were environmental objections to large-scale power generation in Central London, so LESCo decided to move to a new site in Deptford and to use the Grosvenor Gallery site as a substation.
 A feature of the Grosvenor scheme was its use of alternating current (AC) in preference to direct current (DC).
 The use of AC allowed the voltage to be raised to 10 kV for transmission between Deptford and Grosvenor Gallery.
 High-voltage cables were laid alongside the London and Greenwich Railway line, but cable design at that time was rudimentary, having short lengths and many joints.
 This caused a voltage drop of some 10% from end to end.
 In order to supply at 10 kV at Grosvenor Gallery substation, the design voltage at Deptford had to be set at 11 kV, which is why national transmission voltages became standardised in multiples of eleven.

 Sebastian de Ferranti was appointed to engineer the scheme, and the world's first central power station opened at Deptford in 1889.
 ‘Central’ means that it was remote from most of its consumers.
 To distinguish it from later adjacent developments, Ferranti's power station subsequently took the name Deptford East LP.
 It was pioneering not just because it was "central" but because of its unprecedented scale and high voltage.
 It was built on a 3-acre warehouse site called The Stowage which once belonged to the East India Company and was later used by the General Steam Navigation Company.